Remcoman/jsfl-flump/README.md

 You can create a flumpify json at the same location as the fla.
 This json file has the following structure:

     {
         "baseDir"       : "The directory where the flump files are created.
-This setting replaces the dialog that appears everytime you export", "pixelRatio" : "The pixel ratio of the fla file.
-This setting replaces the "@2x" fla filename suffix.
+This setting replaces the dialog that appears everytime you export", "baseScale"     : 1,
+        "scaleFactors"  : [1],
+        "maxSize"       : 2048,
+        "shapePadding"  : 2,
+        "borderPadding" : 2
     }